Request to call (Puru)

 hillside surrounded by high mountain peaks.
 Upon arrival at Lukla, we meet our other crew

-members and after some packing and planning, we will start our trek through the prosperous
+members, and after some packing and planning, we will start our trek through the prosperous

-village of Lukla, until we reach Phakding.
+village of Lukla until we reach Phakding.

 To assist in acclimatization, we only have a short hike today.
-However, if interested in additional
+However, we can take a side trip to a nearby monastery if you want additional activities.
+Overnight at Phakding.

 Upon breakfast, we will start a pleasant trek.
 The walk today will have a few short uphills and

-downhill routes, with multiple crossings over the Dudh Koshi River, and a magnificent view of
+downhill routes, with multiple crossings over the Dudh Koshi River and a magnificent view of

 Mt.
 Thamserku (6,608m/21,675ft) when we reach Benkar village.